LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

 ^^^^^^^^^^^^

 ``RAJA::IndexLayout`` is a layout that can use an index list to map input indices to an entry within a view.
-Each dimension of the layout can have its own indexing strategy to determine this mapping.
+Each dimension of the layout is required to have its own indexing strategy to determine this mapping.

 Three indexing strategies are natively supported in RAJA: ``RAJA::DirectIndex``, ``RAJA::IndexList``, and ``RAJA::ConditionalIndexList``.  ``DirectIndex``